-This pose requests an open front body, a willingness to go upside-down and muscular awareness of the back body.
-While practising this pose, one must stay aware of the breath and actively press away from the earth to stay engaged.
-After releasing this pose and gently coming onto the back, notice the effect this pose has on the heart and any increases in energy level.
+This yoga pose for kids requests an open front body, a willingness to go upside-down and muscular awareness of the back body.
+While practising this pose, you must stay aware of the breath and actively press away from the earth to stay engaged.
+After releasing this pose and gently coming onto the back, you'll notice an effect on the heart an increase in energy levels.

-This pose can be used to steady and focus the mind and to zoom in during high-energy moments.
-This pose requires both steadiness and flexibility, and it teaches about grounding and stability.
-It reminds us that all of these things can come and go, and asks us to be persistent in our practice of finding peace whatever the outcome.
+This pose can be used to steady and focus the mind and to zoom-in during high-energy moments.
+This pose requires both steadiness and flexibility, and it teaches grounding and stability.
+It reminds us that all of these things can come and go, and asks us to be persistent in our practice of find peace whatever the outcome.

 All options in step three are available to anyone.
 Use the wall for balance and imagine that you are a tree firmly rooted into the ground, able to weather any changes in balance.
 Start your practice with three breaths at first, ensuring the ankles are strong and steady.
 Gradually continue to increase the breath count when ready.